Crossmint/delivery-agent/README.md

 # For human users - includes friendly prompts and confirmations
 pnpm start:human

-# For AI agents - streamlined interface with minimal prompts
+# For AI agents - streamlined interface with minimal prompts to complete purchases
 pnpm start:agent
 ```